D4vid134/ai-typing-test-app/README.md

 # Fresh Type

-Link to live site - https://ai-typing-test.web.app/
+Link to live site: **[Link](https://ai-typing-test.web.app/)**

-Fresh Type is a typing website that offers a unique and interesting typing experience with a minimalistic design.
+**Fresh Type** is a typing website that offers a unique and engaging typing experience with a minimalistic design.

-Introduction:
+## Introduction

-This project was made to test and build on my frontend development skills in React and mess with the openAI API.
-I also wanted to build this because a few years ago (around 2021) I tried a lot of typing test websites and none of them was satisfying to me.
-Most sites would either have interesting passages but never update it so I would quickly memorize them, or they would have random combination of words.
+Fresh Type was developed to test and enhance my frontend development skills using React, and to experiment with the OpenAI API.
+This project was inspired by my experiences in 2021 with various typing test websites, which either had static, unchanging passages that I would quickly memorize or random word combinations that are uninteresting to type.
+I wanted to type more interesting passages and avoid repetition.
+Fresh Type aims to provide just this.

-I wanted to type full passages about interesting topics but also avoid typing the same things over and over.
+## Key Features

-Key Features:
+- **Category Select:** Choose a category for your typing test.

-Category Select: Select a category that you want to type about.
+- **Autogenerate Passages Daily:** Passages from each Category will be replaced every day with new ones generated with AI
-Time limit: Choose a time limit for your typing test.
+- **Time Limit:** Set a time limit for your test.
-Typing History: View your typing stats over the history of your usage of the site.
+- **Typing History:** Track your typing performance over time.
-Dark Mode: Switch between ligth and dark mode.
+- **Dark Mode:** Toggle between light and dark themes.
-Interactive Interface: A blend of smooth design and JavaScript/CSS interactions to enhance user experience.
+- **Interactive Interface:** A blend of smooth design and JavaScript/CSS interactions to enhance user experience.

-Technologies Used:
+## Technologies Used

-Backend: Firebase Functions and Firestore
+- **Backend:** Firebase Functions and Firestore.
-API Integration: OpenAI
+- **API Integration:** OpenAI
-Database: Firestore
+- **Database:** Firestore
-Frontend: React, JavaScript, Material UI
+- **Frontend:** React, JavaScript, and Material UI